 Rev Matching vs Double Clutching – Which Is More Useful?

-We have already touched on the idea of a synchronized gearbox, and this is the main reason that the techniques of rev matching and double clutching are becoming less common.
+We have already touched on the idea of a synchronized gearbox, and this is the main reason that the techniques of rev matching and double clutching are less common than they once were (outside of racing anyway).
 These kinds of manual transmission use meshing to keep the transmission shaft rotating while the clutch is disengaged, leading to a smaller drop in its speed when the clutch is depressed.

 The Car Does It For You